Skip to main content

 Calgary's climate actually makes thermal imaging especially effective.
 When outside temperatures drop well below zero, which happens regularly from November through March, the temperature difference between the heated interior and cold exterior is dramatic.
 That large difference makes it much easier for the infrared camera to pick up insulation gaps, air leaks, and moisture intrusion.
 Winter is actually the ideal season for thermal scanning because problems that are invisible in mild weather become clearly defined when it's cold.
 If your home has unexplained cold spots, ice damming on the roof, or energy bills that seem too high, thermal imaging can find the root cause.

-Thermal imaging is now included with every home inspection at no extra charge.
-Each scan includes annotated thermal images in your report, with clear explanations of what the temperature patterns mean and our recommended next steps.
+Thermal imaging is included with every home inspection at no extra charge.
+Each scan includes annotated thermal images in your report, with clear explanations of what the temperature patterns mean and my recommended next steps.
 Whether you're a homebuyer wanting the deepest possible insight into a property, a homeowner investigating a specific concern, or a property manager looking to cut energy costs, thermal imaging adds a powerful layer of information that goes well beyond what the eye can see.

 What's Included